Kedreamix/Linly-Talker/README.md

 mim install "mmdet>=3.1.0"
 mim install "mmpose>=1.1.0"

+# 💡The ttsfrd from CosyVoice can be replaced with WeTextProcessing, so a few steps can be omitted, while ensuring compatibility with other Python versions

 # ⚠️ Note: You must first download CosyVoice-ttsfrd.
 Complete the model download before proceeding with these steps.
-mkdir -p CosyVoice/pretrained_models # Create directory CosyVoice/pretrained_models
+# mkdir -p CosyVoice/pretrained_models # Create directory CosyVoice/pretrained_models
-mv checkpoints/CosyVoice_ckpt/CosyVoice-ttsfrd CosyVoice/pretrained_models # Move directory
+# mv checkpoints/CosyVoice_ckpt/CosyVoice-ttsfrd CosyVoice/pretrained_models # Move directory
-unzip CosyVoice/pretrained_models/CosyVoice-ttsfrd/resource.zip # Unzip
+# unzip CosyVoice/pretrained_models/CosyVoice-ttsfrd/resource.zip # Unzip
 # This .whl library is only compatible with Python 3.8
-pip install CosyVoice/pretrained_models/CosyVoice-ttsfrd/ttsfrd-0.3.6-cp38-cp38-linux_x86_64.whl
+# pip install CosyVoice/pretrained_models/CosyVoice-ttsfrd/ttsfrd-0.3.6-cp38-cp38-linux_x86_64.whl

 # Install NeRF-based dependencies, which might have several issues and can be skipped initially
 pip install "git+https://github.com/facebookresearch/pytorch3d.git"